Cachamoe/Movie-Searcher/README.md

 # Movie-Searcher
 ![]()
 ## Overview
-This application allows users to search for, save, view, and delete movies!
+This application allows users to search for movies by title, then save and delete them from a custom list!

 Here is a link to the deployed webpage: []

 ## Application Features
-1)
-2)
-3)
+1) Ability to search for movies by title
+2) Save selected titles to a custom list
+3) Delete movies from the list

 ## Programs
+HTML, CSS, Javascript, jQuery, Bootstrap

 ## License
 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)